-In this guide, I’ll break down everything about the social channel’s advanced feature and how you can use it to improve your business.
+In this guide, I’ll break down everything about the social channel’s advanced features and how you can use them to improve your business.

 What You’ll Learn:

-Twitter, realizing the power of information, has even made their advanced search available for non-registered users.
+Realizing the power of information Twitter advanced search is available for non-registered users.

 Because of how in-depth the search functions are, you can get results filtered by location, tag, or topic, depending on what you’re looking for.